Trodelvy® (sacituzumab govitecan-hziy)

 • Decreased appetite

-• Decreased levels of magnesium, potassium, and sodium in the blood
+• Decreased magnesium and potassium levels in the blood

 What are the serious side effects?1